Carnival Phase 1 and Phase 2

 Work on the new car park is now complete and the Council have been granted planning consent for Carnival Phase 2, an exciting project to create a new leisure, culture and community hub for 2021.
 Phase 2 will see a new large leisure centre, a new home for Wokingham Library, leisure led commercial units and apartments.

-Carnival Phase 2 work is expected to start in early 2020 with the new sports facility and library opening in late 2021
+Carnival Phase 2 work is expected to start in 2020 after the new Bulmershe leisure centre has been completed in Woodley.
+The new sports facility and library is expected to open in 2022.

 View of new facility from Elms Field across Wellington Road

 Wokingham Borough Council ran a public consultation for four weeks in February 2015 to find out from residents how they would like to see the area developed.